NATIONAL ACORN SQUASH DAY

 The shape of the squash resembles that of its name, an acorn.
 They usually weigh between one to two pounds and are generally between four and seven inches long.
 Acorn squash is a hardy squash that keeps for several months when stored in a cool, dry location.

-Prepared in different ways for consumption, the acorn squash can be baked, microwaved, sautéed or steamed.
-It is often stuffed with rice, meat, cheeses or vegetable mixtures.
+Since acorn squash is versatile, it can be baked, microwaved, sautéed or steamed.
+Another option is to stuff it with rice, meat, cheeses, or vegetable mixtures.
 The seeds of the squash can be toasted much like pumpkin seeds.

 Acorn squash is a good source of dietary fiber and potassium and also has some vitamin C and B, magnesium and manganese.